 - Your asset reporting meets stakeholder requirements

-- The Location table is clean and meets reporting requirements.
+- Populate the location table in a way that meets reporting requirements.
 It isn't overly complicated, has no duplicates, and is easy for your users to navigate.

-- Discovery is configured to match existing Hardware assets by serial number, and doesn’t create duplicate assets in the Hardware table.
+- Configure discovery to match existing hardware assets by serial number, and doesn’t create duplicate assets in the Hardware table.

-- Advanced Shipping Notice imports are automated.
+- Automate advance ship notice imports if you can.
 This is optional, but if you got ‘em, you should get em imported to make receiving far easier on your staff.

 AssetTrack is pretty tolerant and can handle improperly configured ServiceNow.
 However, by laying the right foundation, you can get so much more value for your money.